Particular/ServiceControl.Issue558Detector/README.md

 # Issue 558 Detector

-An [issue in ServiceControl 1.6](https://github.com/Particular/ServiceControl/pull/558) was identified which causes too many messages to be retried when the user performs a bulk retry operation.
-This tool will your ServiceControl instance to see if you're affected.
+An [issue in ServiceControl 1.6.0, 1.6.1, and 1.6.2](https://github.com/Particular/ServiceControl/pull/558) was identified which causes too many messages to be retried when the user performs a bulk retry operation, which was fixed in [ServiceControl 1.6.3](https://github.com/Particular/ServiceControl/releases/tag/1.6.3).
+This tool will examine your ServiceControl instance to see if you're affected.

 ## How to run the tool

 ### 1. Shut down Service Control
-Open the Services Panel, find the ServiceControl instance and stop it.
+Open the Services Panel, find the `Particular ServiceControl` instance and stop it.

 ### 2. Start Service Control in Maintenance Mode
 From an administrative command prompt, run `ServiceControl.exe --maint`.
 This will expose the embedded RavenDB database via RavenDB Studio (by default at `http://localhost:33333/storage`).
 ServiceControl will keep processing messages as usual.

 ### 3. Run the tool from the command line
 On the machine that ServiceControl is running, open a command prompt and run it in administrative mode.
 Navigate to directory where `Issue558Detector.exe` is stored and run it.
 The tool assumes that RavenDB instance is exposed at the default url, i.e. `http://localhost:33333/storage`.
-However, if you customized configuration then you can pass the full url in on the command line like this:
+However, if you customized the ServiceControl configuration to alter the URL, you can pass the full URL in on the command line like this:

     Issue558Detector.exe http://[machineName]:[port]/storage